 Preparing to upgrade from DRBD 8 to DRBD 9

-If you are currently administering an HA cluster running DRBD 8.4 from the mainline Linux kernel, you can learn more about the process of upgrading to DRBD 9 by reading Upgrading DRBD from 8.4 to 9.x in the DRBD 9 User Guide.
+If you are currently administering an HA cluster running DRBD 8.4 from the mainline Linux kernel, you can learn more about how to upgrade to DRBD 9 by reading Upgrading DRBD from 8.4 to 9.x in the DRBD 9 User Guide.
 While the process has many steps, it is straightforward and many systems administrators have done it already.
 If you think you might need help or have questions about the process, specific to your own production or enterprise environment, you can contact the LINBIT team to learn about support options.